mhdatie/node-endpoint/README.md

   - grant_type: refresh_token
   - refreshToken: 'actual_refresh_token'

-The scope would be the same as before, offline_access, in order to use the refresh token as many as the user wants to gain new access tokens.
+The scope would be the same as before, **offline_access**, in order to use the refresh token as many as the user wants to gain new access tokens.
 [Reference](http://stackoverflow.com/questions/8953983/do-google-refresh-token-expire)

 ##Todo: